ElsevierSoftwareX/SOFTX_2019_320/README.md

 ## Getting Started

 These instructions will get you a copy of the project.
 You will be able to run the project on your local machine for development and testing.
-This project is terted and works on Linux but it should work on any OS.
+This project is tested and works on **Linux** but it should work on any OS.

 ### Prerequisites